ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 - [`bafkreidmwhhm6myajxlpu7kofe3aqwf4ezxxn46cp5fko7mb6x74g4k5nm`][f-dag-pb-json]
   is the aforementioned DAG-PB directory's [Logical DAG-JSON representation][dag-pb-format] that is expected to be returned when using `?format=dag-json`.
-- `TODO` is a valid JSON but not a valid DAG-JSON
-- `TODO` is a valid CBOR but not a valid DAG-CBOR

 ## Design rationale